 Detox is a trendy topic right now.
 There are endless products, methods, advice, kits, fasts, even foot pads!
 It’s hard to know where to turn.
 Even celebrities are promoting detox & products.
 How do you know what to choose?
-Do you even need a liver detox?
+Here are some simple liver detox tips to ensure your body is taking out the trash.

 The liver can become easily overwhelmed and congested when your total toxic threshold is exceeded, and toxins can get backed up in the system, especially if we have a poor diet and habits such as drinking sodas, alcohol, taking pain killers, allergy meds, or recreational drugs.
 These substances are very hard on the liver.
 Its pathways become blocked as it is not able to handle the load, and symptoms result: bloating, fatigue, constipation, hormonal issues (the liver is in charge of metabolizing hormones), high cholesterol (the liver plays a critical role in cholesterol production), irritability, depression, poor sleep.
 These are symptoms–our body’s signals that something is off balance.
 Taking a break from junk food, booze, poor habits, and stress, and cleaning up the diet and lifestyle is just the ticket to improving health.
 And at the basic level, that is what a detox does.